Ahmedabad: Post-independence

 In the late 1970s, the capital shifted to the newly built city of Gandhinagar.
 This marked the start of a long period of decline in Ahmedabad, marked by a lack of development.
-The 1974 Navnirman agitation, a protest against a 20% hike in the hostel food fees at the L.D.
-College of Engineering in Ahmedabad, snowballed into a movement to remove Chimanbhai Patel, then chief minister of Gujarat.
+The 1974 Navnirman Andolan agitation, a protest against a 20% hike in the hostel food fees at the Lalbhai Dalpatbhai College of Engineering in Ahmedabad, snowballed into a movement to remove Chimanbhai Patel, then Chief Minister of Gujarat.
 In the 1980s, a reservation policy was introduced in the country, which led to anti-reservation protests in 1981 and 1985.
 The protests witnessed violent clashes between people belonging to various castes.
-The city was considerably impacted by the 2001 Gujarat earthquake; up to 50 multi-storey buildings collapsed, killing 752 people and causing much damage.
-The following year, three days of violence between Hindus and Muslims in the western Indian state of Gujarat, known as the 2002 Gujarat riots, spread to Ahmedabad; in eastern Chamanpura, 69 people were killed in the Gulbarg Society massacre on 28 February 2002.
+The city was considerably impacted by the 2001 Gujarat earthquake; up to 50 multi-storey buildings collapsed, killing 752 people and causing significant damage.
+The following year, three days of violence between Hindus and Muslims in the western Indian state of Gujarat, known as the 2002 Gujarat violence, spread to Ahmedabad; in eastern Chamanpura, 69 people were killed in the Gulbarg Society massacre on 28 February 2002.
 Refugee camps were set up around the city, housing 50,000 Muslims, as well as some small Hindu camps.

-The 2008 Ahmedabad bombings, a series of seventeen bomb blasts, killed and injured several people.
-The terrorist group Harkat-ul-Jihad claimed responsibility for the attacks.
+The 2008 Ahmedabad bombings, a series of seventeen bomb blasts, killed and injured many people.
+The terrorist group Harkat-ul-Jihad al-Islami claimed responsibility for the attacks.
+In 2020, the city hosted the Namaste Trump event at the newly built Narendra Modi Stadium, the world's largest.

-Ahmedabad is one of the few cities in India that has hosted the premiers of major economies such as the US, China, and Canada.
-On 24 February 2020, President of the United States Donald Trump became the first US president to visit the city.
-The event was named Namaste Trump.
-Earlier, General Secretary of the Chinese Communist Party Xi Jinping and Prime Minister of Canada Justin Trudeau visited the city.

 Demographics

 Population

 City population increased by 23.43% from 4,519,000 as of the 2001 census of India to 5,577,940 (2,938,985 males and 2,638,955 females resulting in a sex ratio of 898 females per 1,000 males) as of the 2011 census of India making Ahmedabad the fifth most populous city in India.
-The urban agglomeration centred upon Ahmedabad had a population of 6,352,254 and was the seventh most populous urban agglomeration in India as of the 2011 census of India.
+The Urban area centred upon Ahmedabad had a population of 6,352,254 and was the seventh most populous urban agglomeration in India as of the 2011 census of India.
 The population of children aged 0 to 6 was 621,034 (336,063 males and 284,971 females resulting in a child sex ratio of 848 females per 1,000 males) as of the 2011 census of India.
 The city had an average literacy rate of 88.29%, a male literacy rate of 92.30%, and a female literacy rate of 83.85%.

 The estimated population of Ahmedabad city is 7,692,000, while that of the urban agglomeration area is 8,772,000 as of 2023.
 The 2021 census of India has been delayed to 2024-25, and the deadline to freeze administrative boundaries has been extended to 1 January 2024.